Ulf24/raspiLeds/README.md

 sudo ./redOff

 --- Using without sudo ---

 #The tool setPermissions adds a group gpio and put you into this group.
-#Then it sets the owners and the rights for the led-interface-files.
+Then it sets the owners and the rights for the led-interface-files.

 #Please start it not as root, because you must into this group and not root.

 ./setPermissions

 #Now you can use these tools without sudo.

-#But after restarting the os owners and rights are resetet to original.
+#But after restarting the os owners and rights are reseted to original.